Li Zehou: Life

+In 1992, he moved to Boulder, Colorado, United States.
+In 2021, his head was cryopreserved by the Alcor Life Extension Foundation.

-Philosophy of the human being
+Philosophy

 An overriding goal of Li's work has been to promote a philosophy of the human being that was not only based on the materialistic and historical realities as analyzed and posited by Karl Marx, but which also supported the view of Immanuel Kant as to the individual's intellectual, moral and aesthetic capacities.
 As a core element in his analysis, he incorporates the thinking of the greats of Chinese philosophy as well.
 This blended and fundamentally optimistic view of humankind was a counterbalance to the views of humans during and after the Cultural Revolution.

-Li's analysis of Marxist philosophy and political theory developed the following philosophical concepts:

 Practical philosophy of subjectivity

 The "Practical Philosophy of Subjectivity" is the study of the human being on two levels, each level with its own internal additional two sub-levels of content: 1) that of humankind, with both a techno-social structure and a "cultural-psychological" formation; and, 2) that of the individual, at once a member of a society, a social class, an ethnicity, etc., and at the same time a distinct body and mind.
 These four dimensions interact and are interwoven.

 With this construct of "Subjectivity", the most fundamental dimension is the technosocial.
 "Human beings first need to ensure their bodily existence before they can occupy themselves with other matters".
 But the cultural-psychological aspect, ritual, communal and linguistic dimension separates humans from animals.